 POLI 2603 (POLI 260) Introduction to Political Theory +

-Lecture 3, Lab 0, Credit 3 This course offers an introduction to the field of political theory through classic and contemporary readings and selected case studies.
+This course offers an introduction to the field of political theory through classic and contemporary readings and selected case studies.
 No prior work in political theory or political science is assumed.
-Prerequisite: Eligibility for ENGL 1013 Co-requisite: None

 Practical Nursing (HNUR)